hudson-taylor/website/docs/client/chaining.md

 HT allows you to *chain* service calls, essentially allowing you to directly pass the result of one function call to another one.

-To start a chaining call, just call *Client#chain()* as many times as you wish, passing in the relevant service/method/data you wish.
+To start a chaining call, just call *Client#chain()* as many times as you wish, passing in the relevant service/method/data.

 Once you have your 'chained' calls setup, execute them by calling *Client#end()*.